-Initially British stamps were used, from 1858, cancelled with the obliteration "A07".
-Later, colonial officials took charge of the posts and in May 1874, Dominica issued its first stamps, with a set consisting of 1d, 6d, and 1s values.
+Dominica stamps – Initially Great British stamps were used in Dominica, from 1858, cancelled with the obliteration "A07".
+Later, colonial officials took charge of the posts, subsequently in May 1874, the first Dominica stamps were issued, with a set consisting of 1d, 6d, and 1s values.
 The design was a profile of Queen Victoria in an oval frame with "DOMINICA POSTAGE" in the band of the frame.
 The same design continued in use, with additional values and changes of colour and watermark, including a 1s magenta in 1890.
-Provisional issues included a ½d surcharge on bisected stamps in 1882-3, and surcharges in 1886.
+Provisional issues included a ½d surcharge on bisected stamps in 1882-83, and surcharges in 1886.

 The general issue for the Leeward Islands superseded Dominican stamps in October 1890, but concurrent Dominican issues resumed in 1903, this continued through to December 1939.